weibeld/kubernetes-resources/README.md

 kubectl apply -f https://bit.ly/k8s-sample-jump-pod
 ```

-When the Pod is running, open a shell session "exec" into it with:
+When the Pod is running, "exec" into it with:

 ```bash
 kubectl exec -ti jump-pod bash
 ```

 The container image of the Pod is [weibeld/ubuntu-networking](https://github.com/weibeld/docker-ubuntu-networking).
 This is Ubuntu with many networking tools installed.
-So, you can use tools like `curl` , `dig`, etc.
+So, you can use `curl` , `dig`, etc. right away.